binarymist/command-line/windows.md

 Capturing network packet traces.

-You will need to run the `netsh` commands with elevated privileges, including the `stop` command if you choose to set `persistent` to `yes`
+You will need to run the `netsh` commands with elevated privileges, including the `stop` command if you choose to set `persistent` to `yes`.

 ```bat
 rem Example: